r57zone/EasyNotes/README.md

 If you want to leave the old date when editing a note then on mobile phones you need to click on the date and on the PC hold down the "Shift" key when you click on the done button.

-Due to WebSQL disabling, we had to switch to local storage in mobile and web versions.
-Because of this there is a limit of 5 megabytes for notes, you can monitor the amount of available memory in the application settings.
+There is a 5 megabyte limit for notes, you can monitor the amount of available memory in the application settings.

-~~The Android version has a QR code scanner.~~ Removed since version 1.0.5.

 ## Setup
 ### Windows